BIRDS OF ICELAND scaup duck, Aythya marila

-Aythya marila; the scaup is a fairly common breeding diving duck on Iceland.
+Aythya marila; the Scaup is a fairly common breeding diving duck on Iceland.
 They appear very similar to the tufted ducks.
 They are slightly larger, a difficult trait for recognition whenever one species is absent.
-The males can best be told by the color of the backs: greyish on the scaup and full black on the tufted duck.
-Also, the scaup male has a green head where the tufted duck has an almost black/dark purple color.
+The males can best be told by the color of the backs: grayish on the Scaup and full black on the tufted duck.
+Also, the Scaup male has a green head where the tufted duck has an almost black/dark purple color.
 However, very often the heads of scaups also appear "dark", especially on reflecting water surfaces.
-The female scaup has a very thick white-scaly region around the beak.
+The female Scaup has a very thick white-scaly region around the beak.
 The female tufted duck sometimes has this too, but only as a thin margin.
-The female scaup also has a whitish spot behind/below the eyes which female tufted ducks do not have.
+The female Scaup also has a whitish spot behind/below the eyes which female tufted ducks do not have.
 A common characteristic feature are the bright yellow eyes.
-In winter almost all scaups leave for the British Isles.
+In winter almost all Scaups leave for the British Isles.

 A brief introduction to Iceland birds